Understanding the IoT ecosystem: Platforms, Applications, and Solutions

 If that’s the IoT, what’s the IoT value chain?

-From a technological perspective, the value chain of any IoT product includes connected assets, the network used to enable communication between devices, IoT platforms, IoT applications and IoT solutions.
-It consists of:
+From a technological perspective, the value chain of any IoT product includes connected assets, the network used to enable communication between devices, IoT platforms, IoT applications, and IoT solutions.

-Connected Assets: this is the hardware layer – the sensors, actuators, chipsets, MEMS, etc. that are embedded into ‘smart’ physical assets and devices.
+Connected Assets is the hardware layer – the sensors, actuators, chipsets, MEMS, etc. that are embedded into “smart” physical assets and devices.

-The Network: this is the wired or wireless network involving network equipment, internet protocols, connectivity, network service providers, and device provisioning and configuring.
-The key standards for these wireless networks are: LoRa, NB-IoT (Narrow Band- Internet of Things), restful APIs, (docker) containers etc.
+The Network is the wired or wireless network involving network equipment, internet protocols, connectivity, network service providers, and device provisioning and configuring.
+The key standards for these wireless networks are LoRa, NB-IoT (Narrow Band- Internet of Things), restful APIs, (docker) containers, etc.

-We are now going to get into the details and take a close look at what the main differences are between the above IoT products.
+We are now going to get into the details and take a close look at what the main differences are between the above IoT products, looking in detail at the components that make up the IoT value chain.

 What is an IoT platform?

-If the IoT is the wired or wireless networks of sensors and actuators, embedded in physical objects, and the communication and data-sharing activities that they carry out via the internet, then an IoT platform is widely understood as the underlying software that allows devices to share large quantities of data, and ensures that this data can be analyzed and put to use.
+If the IoT is the wired or wireless networks of sensors and actuators, embedded in physical objects, and the communication and data-sharing activities that they carry out via the internet, then an IoT platform, or Enablement Platform, is widely understood as the underlying software that allows devices to share large quantities of data, and ensures that this data can be analyzed and put to use.

 One example of an IoT platform is PTC’s Thingworx platform, which is an Industrial IoT platform that allows businesses to source, contextualize and synthesize data while orchestrating processes and delivering powerful web, mobile and AR experiences.
 This platform is flexible and can be deployed in a variety of ways; it is also supported by a vibrant partner ecosystem.